inpercima/descriptions-examples-templates/README.md

 * `version: "2"` version 2 of docker-compose
 * `services` the listes services/containers
 * `mysql` the name of one service, e.g. mysql
+* `build` used if the image should build from a Dockerfile like `build: .`
-* `image` the image from the hub wich should be used
+* `image` the image from the hub wich should be used or the name if build is used
 * `container_name` name of the created container
 * `mem_limit` memory limit
 * `ports` bind ports from host to the container